ccjmne/blog/content/posts/moreutils-vipe-infe.md

     — W.P.
 Kinsella
 ```
-{% note(type="comment") %} it'd be highlighted sensibly in your editor{% end %}
+{% note(type="comment") %} it'll be highlighted sensibly in your editor {% end %}

 [^jq]: {{ cmd(name="jq", repo="https://gitlab.archlinux.org/archlinux/packaging/packages/jq", package="extra/x86_64/jq", manual="https://man.archlinux.org/man/extra/jq/jq.1.en") }}

 On with the last two steps: if the user did select a quote, they'll get to edit
-their email in their favourite `$EDITOR`, with adequate highlighting for the
+their e-mail in their favourite `$EDITOR`, with adequate highlighting for the
-email format.
+e-mail format.
 When they're done, if they neither emptied or deleted the file,
-nor emitted an error (`:cq`), their email is then sent off to the unsuspecting
+nor emitted an error (`:cq`), their e-mail is then sent off to the unsuspecting
 recipient:

 ```sh